Overview

 Representations

-- Represented an institutional real estate company in breach of contract action involving disposition of numerous hotel assets.
+- An alternative investment management company in a breach of contract action involving disposition of numerous hotel assets resulting in complete trial victory and attorney fee award.

-- Represented a private real estate development company in connection with fraud claims and business torts made by purchasers of condominium units.
+- A private real estate development company in connection with fraud claims and business torts made by purchasers of condominium units.

-- Represented an international real estate investment trust in connection with litigation involving its portfolio of hotel assets and lease agreements.
+- An international real estate investment trust in connection with litigation involving its portfolio of hotel assets and lease agreements.

-- Represented a real estate investment company in connection with transient occupancy tax dispute with municipality.
+- A real estate investment company in connection with a transient occupancy tax dispute with municipality.

-- Represented a biotechnology company in a breach of contract dispute concerning a multi-billion dollar product in the Delaware Court of Chancery.
+- A biotechnology company in a breach of contract dispute concerning a multi-billion-dollar product in the Delaware Court of Chancery.

-- Represented an eCommerce company in a contract and fraud dispute brought by one of the company’s founders in which the founder sought to rescind intellectual property assigned to the company.
+- An e-commerce company in a contract and fraud dispute brought by one of the company’s founders in which the founder sought to rescind intellectual property assigned to the company.

-- Represented a California life-sciences company in connection with fraud and business tort claims under California law.
+- A California life sciences company in connection with fraud and business tort claims under California law.

-- Represented a former executive officer of a publicly traded company in connection with a four-year SEC investigation into insider trading, which resulted in no charges being brought against the executive officer.
+- A former executive officer of a publicly traded company in connection with a four-year SEC investigation into insider trading, which resulted in no charges being brought against the executive officer.

-- Represented a California biotechnology company in a shareholder derivative action in federal court involving allegations of improper stock option grants to senior executives and directors resulting in favorable non-monetary settlement.
+- A California biotechnology company in a shareholder derivative action in federal court involving allegations of improper stock option grants to senior executives and directors, resulting in favorable non-monetary settlement.

-- Represented a special committee for the board of directors of a publicly traded company in an internal investigation regarding allegations of executive misconduct and violations of the federal securities laws.
+- A special committee for the board of directors of a publicly traded company in an internal investigation regarding allegations of executive misconduct and violations of the federal securities laws.

-- Represented a Fortune 50 company in a shareholder derivative action concerning allegations of excessive executive compensation resulting in voluntary dismissal of the complaint.
+- A Fortune 50 company in a shareholder derivative action concerning allegations of excessive executive compensation, resulting in voluntary dismissal of the complaint.

-- Represented a trust and its board of trustees in an SEC investigation concerning allegations of untrue statements made in violation of the Investment Company Act of 1940, which resulted in a decision by the SEC not to pursue any charges.
+- A trust and its board of trustees in an SEC investigation concerning allegations of untrue statements made in violation of the Investment Company Act of 1940, which resulted in a decision by the SEC not to pursue any charges.

-- Represented a registered investment advisor in connection with an SEC enforcement action concerning allegations of untrue statements to an advisory client in violation of Section 17(a) of the Securities Act and Sections 206 of the Advisers Act, which resulted in an advantageous early settlement.
+- A registered investment advisor in connection with an SEC enforcement action concerning allegations of untrue statements to an advisory client in violation of Section 17(a) of the Securities Act and Sections 206 of the Advisers Act, which resulted in an advantageous early settlement.

 insights